frappe/erpnext_documentation/user/manual/en/education/assessment_group.md

 **Assessment Group tree is a master where you can define the hierarchy for examination conducted in your education institute.**

-For example, if you wish to conduct an assessment for each Academic Term within an Academic Year, then setup Assessment Group as following.
+For example, if you wish to conduct an assessment for each Academic Term within an Academic Year, then setup Assessment Group as follows.

 ![Assessment Group](/docs/assets/img/education/education-assessment-group.png)

-To access Assessment Group, go to
+To access the Assessment Group, go to

 > Home > Education > Assessment > Assessment Group